RobinDoughnut/robindoughnut.github.io/_posts/2025-11-04-life-update.md

 - trying to understand the transformer archticture and how we can use it for domain adaptation (bangla nlp)
 - exploring computer vision by detecting defects in foil stamping (anomaly detection)
 - made some mediocre websites(static and dynamic) for companies, used vps, wordpress, php, (linux for vps)
-- read a paper on image restoration using open ai clip model which was fun and traumatising
+- read a paper on image restoration and tried to implement it using open ai clip model which was fun and traumatising
 - prompt engineering (mostly this)

 ---